grafana/grafana/docs/sources/panels/visualizations/state-timeline.md

 ### Show values

 Controls whether values are rendered inside the state regions.
-Auto will render values if there is room.
+Auto will render values if there is sufficient space.

 ### Align values